Willie Fears

-Willie Bert Fears Jr. (born June 4, 1964) is a former American professional football player who was a defensive lineman in the National Football League (NFL) and the World League of American Football (WLAF).
+Willie Bert Fears Jr. (born June 4, 1964) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the Cincinnati Bengals and Minnesota Vikings of the NFL, and the San Antonio Riders of the WLAF.
 Fears played collegiately at Northwestern State University.
 Fears also played for the Cleveland Thunderbolts, the Tampa Bay Storm and the Nashville Kats of the Arena Football League.
 He was named First-team All-Arena in 1993.